Mira0507/path_variable_public/README.md

 That's because my computer failed to find where it locates unlike the case of `echo`.
 It means my computer has no idea what to do for the command.

-Given that, two requirements are needed if you want to run commands from a new tool in your bioinformatics analysis:
+Given that, there are two requirements if you want to run commands from a new tool in your bioinformatics analysis:

 1) installing the tool
 2) updating your `$PATH` with a new path storing new commands